photostructure/exiftool-vendored.js/README.md

 ## Performance

-As a rigorous benchmark, the `npm run mktags` target reads all tags found in a batch of sample images and parses the results.
+The `npm run mktags` target reads all tags found in a batch of sample images and parses the results.

 Using `exiftool-vendored`: